E33aS42/ridge_active_learning/README.md

 A short program to learn different types of regularization techniques.

 # Introduction
-This project aimed to implement different techniques of regularization given an arbitrary input setting of regulariation parameter:
+This project aimed to implement different techniques of regularization given an arbitrary input setting of regulariation parameters:

 - l2-regularized least squares linear regression (Ridge regression).